HordesOfGhost/Nepali_Poem_Generator/README.md

 ## Install Required Libraries </br>
 pip install -r requirements.txt </br>

-## Make sure you have CUDA setup for pytorch to load and inference using Transformer models from scratch, since it was trained on CUDA. </br>
+### Make sure you have CUDA setup for pytorch to load and inference using Transformer models from scratch, since it was trained on CUDA. </br>

+## Run app </br>
+After requirements are installed. </br>
+Run python app.py to start the web app. </br>

+## Notebooks </br>
+You can acess the training notebooks in trainings folder. </br>

 ## Generating Nepali Poem Using NLP </br>